PennyTrain/snapit/README.md

 **As a user, I want to be able to change my password**
 - **Acceptance Criteria:**
-  - Users can change their password after providing the current one.
+  - Users can change their password.

 **As a user, I want to be able to change my bio**
 - **Acceptance Criteria:**
   - Users can add/edit a bio on their profile.

-## 3. Account Registration
+### 3. Account Registration

 ### Goal: Facilitate easy and engaging account registration

 **As a new user, I want to be able to register a new account**
 - **Acceptance Criteria:**
-  - Registration form includes fields for username, email, and password.
+  - Registration form includes fields for username and password.

 **As a new user, I want there to be apparent features I am gaining when creating an account**
 - **Acceptance Criteria:**
   - Features of having an account are highlighted on the registration page.

-## 4. Account Sign-In
+### 4. Account Sign-In

 ### Goal: Support secure and unique user accounts

 **As a recurring user, I want an account unique to me**
 - **Acceptance Criteria:**
-  - Unique usernames and email addresses are enforced.
+  - Unique usernames and passwords are enforced.

 **As a user, I want it to be clear that I am signed in**
 - **Acceptance Criteria:**
   - User’s name or profile picture is displayed when logged in.

-## 5. Account Sign-Out
+### 5. Account Sign-Out

 ### Goal: Ensure user account security